rrra/www/content/radios/irlp.md

 >"Keeping the Radio in Amateur Radio".[^1]

-IRLP users are able to communicate worldwide using their VHF/UHF radios though simplex or repeater based *nodes*.
+IRLP users are able to communicate worldwide using their VHF/UHF radios though simplex or repeater based station *nodes*.
 These nodes can be connected to one other station (i.e. single connection) node or to a *reflector* node (e.g. a party-line node).

 The first IRLP nodes were installed in British Columbia during November of 1998.